devangrajarora/flutter-profile-card/README.md

-# profile-card
+# flutter-profile-card

-Profile Card built using Flutter
+A Profile Card built using Flutter

 ## Getting Started